 a.
 Trucking firms and owner operators not subject to prevailing wage will be paid at the invoiced cost plus 8% on the first $10,000 of trucking and 5% for trucking in excess of $10,000 to cover administrative costs.

 b.
-Trucking that is subject to the prevailing wage law will be compensated according to , , , , , and 109.05.C.11.
+Trucking that is subject to the prevailing wage law will be compensated according to 109.05.C.1, 109.05.C.2, 109.05.C.4, 109.05.C.6, and 109.05.C.10.

 Provide documentation showing payment to trucking firms and owner-operators and owner-operations status.
-When the trucking is subject to prevailing wage, submit payroll and equipment usage records according to and .
+When the trucking is subject to prevailing wage, submit payroll and equipment usage records according to 109.05.C.2 and 109.05.C.4.

 9. Professional and Specialized Work.
-The following work, when performed by a firm hired by the Contractor, is paid at the reasonable and fair market invoiced cost plus 8% on the first $10,000 of work and 5% for work in excess of $10,000.
+Professional and specialized work will be paid for according to the following:

 a.
-Surveying.
+The following work, when performed by the Designer or its subconsultants, is paid as set forth in 109.05.C.1.f

+(1) Design costs

+(2) Surveying costs

 b.
-Engineering design.
+The following work, when performed by a firm other than the Designer or its subconsultants, is paid at the reasonable and fair market invoiced cost plus a 5 percent markup.
+The markup is limited to $10,000 for all the work performed by the firm.

-c.
-Specialized work that is not normally part of a Department Contract and is not normally subject to prevailing wage.
+(1) Specialized work that is not part of the Design -Build Contract Documents and is not normally subject to prevailing wage.

-d.
-Installation, periodic maintenance, and removal of traffic control devices under performed by a traffic control service or rental company, provided the workers are not on the Project full-time.
+(2) Installation, periodic maintenance, and removal of traffic control devices under Item 614 performed by a traffic control service or rental company, provided the workers are not on the Project full-time.
 Maintenance of Traffic services performed by LEO.

-e.
-Other professional or specialized work not contemplated at the time of Bid.
+(3) Other professional or specialized work not contemplated at the time of Bid.

 Provide documentation showing payment for professional and specialized Work.